-Alumni who have completed a degree program at Syracuse University, University College, or SUNY-ESF are eligible to obtain a free Guest Borrower card to check out materials from the Libraries for 28 days.
+Alumni who have completed a degree program at Syracuse University or SUNY-ESF are eligible to obtain a free Guest Borrower card to check out materials from the Libraries for 28 days.
 Note that there are some restrictions; alumni can have 20 items checked out at a time, and can renew these items up to 5 times.
 We regret that we are not able to offer interlibrary loan service to alumni.
-To obtain your Guest Borrower card, please present your Alumni ID card at the Circulation Desk.
+To obtain your Guest Borrower card, please present your Alumni ID card or photo ID at the Check Out desk.

 For more information on our alumni loan policies, please check Borrowing Privileges and Computer Access.

 Due to licensing restrictions, alumni access to subscription databases, e-journals, and articles is only available on campus.
 Register at the Bird Library Check Out Desk to obtain a computer key to use.

 Summon, the Libraries main search tool, can help you locate eBooks, journal articles, and other information resources that are published under an open access license.
 To find open access resources through Summon, click on the "Open Access" filter listed in the "Refine Your Search" section of your search results.